skrattaren/apf.rst/apf.rst

 + [p.
 270] "TO BE THE PLACE WHERE THE FALLING ANGEL MEETS THE RISING APE."

-  Desmond Morris, in "`The Naked Ape_: "I viewed my fellow man not as a fallen angel, but as a risen ape."
+  Desmond Morris, in **The Naked Ape**: "I viewed my fellow man not as a fallen angel, but as a risen ape."
 However, Terry says that he was unaware of this prior use.